mahuntington/php-notes/Nested_Models.md

 }
 ```

-This will be a one-to-many relationship
+This will be a one-to-many relationship.

 ## Add home_id to people